lukasvdberk/open-chat/README.md

 ```bash
 docker-compose up --build --force-recreate
 ```
-The build flag is for building and is only needed the first time.
+The build flag is for building and is only needed the first time (or after a configuration change).
 After that simply run:
 ```bash
 docker-compose up
 ```